eclipse/ecf/README.md

 ECF has an API called 'filetransfer' that is used by the Eclipse platform

 ### Github Organization
 In addition to this repo, ECF also has an [ECF Organization with a number of other repos](https://github.com/ECF) containing Remote Services distribution and discovery providers (e.g. grpc, etcd discovery, hazelcast, others).
-Most of these repos depend upon the ECF Remote Services implementation provided by this repo.
+Most of these repos provide distribution or discovery providers that depend upon the core implementation provided by this repo.

 ### Wiki
 See the [ECF Wiki](https://wiki.eclipse.org/Eclipse_Communication_Framework_Project) for examples, tutorials, other documentation, as well as plans for future releases.